Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 ## Observation of Other Planets
 Other planets have been observed using a revolutionary invention called the [[magniscope]].

+# Chapter ?: Spells
+The following are spells that are essential to extraterrestrial travel.

+{% include expansion_spells.html %}

 # Chapter ?: Items
 The following are items that are essential to extraterrestrial travel.